-Email digest helps companies support their brand image and increase customer trust by sharing valuable content.
-In this article, we’ll demonstrate three types of email digest design, explain their benefits, and share some best practices.
+Email digests help companies support their brand image and increase customer trust by sharing valuable content.
+In this article, we’ll demonstrate three types of email digest designs, explain their benefits, and share some best practices.

 - encourage sales.